rcardona-os/ocp4-tasks/cluster-registry/mirror-registry-commons.md

   - A hostname with a resolvable URL

-`NOTE: Check that port 8443 is open, as it is the default port where the installer configures the quay service.
-However that port can also be customized.`
+$\textcolor{LightSalmon}  {\text{ NOTE: Check that port 8443 is open, as it is the default port where the installer configures the quay service.
+However that port can also be customized. }}$

 - Install podman
   ```bash